MrDOSmile/BoneLab-EasyModSync/README.md

 ---
 **SWAPPING PROFILES RE-DOWNLOADS ALL MODS IN THE PROFILE EVERY TIME.**
-**ALL CURRENT MODS WILL BE DELETED AND REPLACED WITH THE DOWNLOADED MODS.**
+**ALL CURRENT MODS WILL BE DELETED AND REPLACED WITH THE NEWLY DOWNLOADED MODS.**
 ---
 **SWAPPING PROFILES RE-DOWNLOADS ALL MODS IN THE PROFILE EVERY TIME.**
-**ALL CURRENT MODS WILL BE DELETED AND REPLACED WITH THE DOWNLOADED MODS.**
+**ALL CURRENT MODS WILL BE DELETED AND REPLACED WITH THE NEWLY DOWNLOADED MODS.**
 ---
 **SWAPPING PROFILES RE-DOWNLOADS ALL MODS IN THE PROFILE EVERY TIME.**
-**ALL CURRENT MODS WILL BE DELETED AND REPLACED WITH THE DOWNLOADED MODS.**
+**ALL CURRENT MODS WILL BE DELETED AND REPLACED WITH THE NEWLY DOWNLOADED MODS.**
 ---

 ─────────────────────────────────────────────────